Jenna Pryor, MSW

 Research Assistant | JD Candidate, University of Michigan Law School; BA, Sociology & Philosophy, Duke University

-Daniel is a first-generation law student and lifelong martial artist.
-His favorite pastimes include watching college basketball, hiking, and engaging in intellectual discussions.
+Daniel is a first-generation law student whose favorite pastimes include college basketball, martial arts, hiking, and intellectual discussions.

 Research Assistant | JD Candidate, Georgetown University Law Center; BA, Economics & Political Science, University of Michigan